sul-dlss/dlme-harvest/README.md

 # dlme-harvest
 DLME Scripts for harvesting data from providers

+# Analysis Scripts

+The directory  `analysis-scripts` contains scripts for analyzing incoming metadata transormation outputs.
+The `input-fields.py` file can be called with a file path (or list of paths) as an argument.
+`python input-fields.py *.xml`
+It prints a list of unique fields in the input file(s), that contain values, to the terminal.
+It can be useful for determining which fields are present in the incoming metadata to ensure that all available fields are mapped.

 # Harvest Scripts

 Both python 2 and python 3 are installed on the server.
 Use `python` to run python 2 scripts and use